DefenseMania/defense-mania/README.md

 > A crossplatform tower defense game built with processing.

+## Donations

+If you like Defense Mania and want to support further development of software like this, buy me a beer by [donating via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FC3GNGS5XD792). <3

 ## Installation

 **Windows, Linux, Mac OSX**: Download the latest release for your platform from [here](https://github.com/DefenseMania/defense-mania/releases).